 37. Catch The Magic

-Explore a local tree farm with your toddler and capture all the small moments of wonder as you venture through the trees.
+Capture your toddler putting on the final Christmas ornament on your tree and all the small moments of wonder as you venture through the decorations.
 Be sure to catch the magic hour light just before sunset.

 What’s sweeter than capturing your child’s letter to Santa?
 Snap a shot of them writing and reading the note before they send it to the North Pole.

 39. Catch The Romance

 Pair a combination of cuddly shots during a snowy walk for a couple’s Christmas photoshoot.
 This is especially timely if you’re announcing your engagement in your custom holiday cards.

 40. Shades of Red